pkumar4141/SAT/TASK_1_README.md

 2. create a cluster from GKE or setup a master and worker node infrastructue .in any of the above case pull the app sever image from the docker hub and create a deployment along with replicasets binded labels and matchlabel modules and with a image pull polcy as Latest

-3.create a another stage in jenkins file which have node(jenkins slave)  as kubernetes master and commands as sh 'kubectl set image deployment.v1.apps/ nginx-deployment node-app=nginx:latest --record=true

-we currently testing few of our applications on kubernetes
+3.create a another stage in jenkins file which have node(jenkins slave)  as kubernetes master and commands as sh `kubectl set image deployment.v1.apps/ nginx-deployment node-app=nginx:latest --record=true` we currently testing few of our applications on kubernetes